 - Carmello — considered by the French to have the “perfect acid-sugar balance” .
 Productive, with juicy texture.
 Dona is a smaller version of Carmello.

-Striped heirlooms (sometimes called marbled), are beautiful and they tend to have a rich, juicy, super-sweet flavor that is low in acid (exception of the Green Zebra)
+Striped heirlooms (sometimes called marbled or bicolored), are beautiful and they tend to have a rich, juicy, super-sweet flavor that is low in acid (exception of the Green Zebra)

 - Gold Medal — popular for its appealing sweet taste and marbled beauty, originating from the Black Forest region of Germany.

-Orange tomatoes (not yellow), are mild, sweet, and are low-acid.
+Orange tomatoes (not yellow), are sweet and lower in acid than the bright red tomatoes.
 They are the varieties that will most remind you that tomatoes are, botanically speaking, fruits.